-3007.172 Advance acquisition plans.
+3007.172 Acquisition Planning Forecast System.

-(a) Procurement forecast data is entered into the APFS in accordance with HSAM 3019.202-270 via an AAP.
-AAPs shall be developed for all acquisitions over the SAT and input into the APFS database available at http://apfs.dhs.gov/Login/Login.aspx.
-IAA AAP requirements are as follows:
+(a) In the fiscal year preceding the award of a new procurement all potential procurements shall be entered into the APFS database in accordance with HSAM 3019.202-270.
+APFS records shall be created and approved for all acquisitions over the SAT except as identified in the table below.
+The APFS database can be accessed at the following link: http://apfs.dhs.gov.

+APFS record requirements are as follows: